Messerschmitt Me 163 Komet: Background

 The division of work between DFS and Heinkel led to problems, notably that DFS seemed incapable of building even a prototype fuselage.
 Lippisch eventually asked to leave DFS and join Messerschmitt instead.
 On 2 January 1939, Lippisch moved with his team and the partly completed DFS 194 to the Messerschmitt works at Augsburg.
 The delays caused by this move allowed the engine development to catch up.
 Once at Messerschmitt, the team decided to abandon the propeller-powered version and move directly to rocket-power.
 The airframe was completed in Augsburg and in early 1940 was shipped to receive its engine at Peenemünde-West, one of the quartet of Erprobungsstelle-designated military aviation test facilities of the Reich.
 Although the engine proved to be extremely unreliable, the aircraft had excellent performance, reaching a speed of 550 km/h in one test.

-It is important to note that the wing sweep incorporated in the design stemmed from its tailless nature and the need to balance centre of gravity and centre of lift positions for stability purposes.
+The wing sweep incorporated in the design stemmed from its tailless nature and the need to balance centre of gravity and centre of lift positions for stability purposes.
 The sweep in both the Me 163 and Me 262 stemmed from these CG and CL issues (heavier than planned engines in the case of the Me 262), not from high speed aerodynamic requirements.

 In the Me 163B and -C subtypes, a ram-air turbine was installed on the extreme nose of the fuselage that, along with a backup lead–acid battery inside the fuselage that it charged, provided electrical power for various pieces of onboard equipment.
 Such apparatus included the radio, reflector gunsight (either Revi16B, -C, or -D), direction finder, compass, firing circuits for the twin cannons, as well as some of the lighting for the cockpit instrumentation.
 Limited battery capacity made the electrical generator necessary.

 The airspeed indicator averaged readings from two sources: the pitot tube on the leading edge of the port wing, and a small pitot inlet in the nose, just above the top edge of the underskid channel.
 There was a further tapping-off of pressure-ducted air from the pitot tube which also provided the rate of climb indicator with its source.

 The resistance group around the Austrian priest Heinrich Maier (later executed) had contacts with the Heinkelwerke in Jenbach in Tyrol, where important components for the Me 163 were also produced.
 The group supplied location sketches of the production facilities to the Allies, thus greatly aiding Allied bombers in carrying out targeted air strikes against them.